MultiverseLearningProducts/swe/src/bootcamp/wk5/deployment.md

 ```sh
 heroku apps:create your_app_name --region eu
 ```
 This will update your git remotes.
 Have a look using `git remote -v`.
 You have a new destination you can push code to; As well as `origin` you now have `heroku`.
+Next add your database, it will be a postgres database that Heroku will provision and attach to your app.
+The address of the database is then injected into your environmental variables as DATABASE_URL.
 ```sh
 heroku addons:create heroku-postgresql:hobby-dev
 ```